248lee/CurriculumStreetFighter/README.md

 # Curriculum Street Fighter 2
 ## Introduction
 This is a project that implements the curriculum learning algorithm based on resolution increasing.
-The algorithm adjusts the traditional reinforcement learning process, and we wish for faster convergence speed and better resulting agent.
+The algorithm adjusts the traditional reinforcement learning process, and we wish for faster convergence speed and a better resulting agent.

 ## Requirements
 * python 3.10.12: This project is only tested on python 3.10.12.
 As my previous experience of using tensorflow, any version that is newer or older than 3.10.12 may cause unexpected bugs. <font color=gray>poor python...><</font>